On catastrophic risks from AI

 Structurally, language models are neural networks.
 The idea is somewhat similar to the human brain, where neurons fire impulses at each other.
 However, unlike in the human brain, the neurons in a neural network are neatly arranged in layers.
 When text is fed into the first layer of the neural network, the neurons are activated (to varying degrees), influencing the activation of neurons in the next layer, until eventually the next bit of text comes out of the last layer.
 The neural network thus processes the text and generates more text based on it.

 An illustration of a neural network.
-The input determines the activations of the first layer and initiates the chain reaction.
-The neuron in the last layer gives the final result.
+The input determines the activations of the first layer and

 The big question, of course, is: how does the network manage to process text so that the result makes sense, rather than being just gibberish?